jeffrydegrande/olympix/README.md

 We can do this by:

 1. Extracting the variables used in the smart contract with a tree-sitter query.
-2. We're going to calculate vector embeddings for those variable names.
+2. We'll compute vector embeddings for those variable names.
 3. We'll match those embeddings against our own embeddings.
-4. We'll pass those matches as parameters to our queries.
+4. We'll pass those matched identifiers as parameters to our queries.

-So we have to do a few things:
+So we need to implement a couple of features:

-- We need to build the functionality to extract variable names.
+- We need to extract variables from a smart contract.
+We can do this with tree-sitter queries.
-- We need functionality to calculate embeddings.
+- We need embeddings.
+We can use OpenAI's API for this.
+We don't need a vector database to store these.
+We'll keep them in a TOML file which we'll read at startup and and use cosine similarity to match them.
-- We need to add support for treating our queries as templates so that we can pass values to them.
+- We need to add support for templating our queries so that we can pass values to them.
+The standard Go `text/template` package should be enough.